 The contract was just a formality.
-Superior has been in business since the sequoias were seedlings, and its crews knew what needed to be done.
+Superior has been in business since the bristlecones were seedlings, and its crews thus knew exactly what needed to be done.
 They often went beyond the literal terms of the contract, which – as was typical for landscaping contracts – were not especially detailed.
 Over the seasons, Superior maintained Shanty Acres very well, and the contract was repeatedly renewed.
 The Happy Homeowners Association was indeed happy.

 But how could Superior owe Colleen Hill a duty?
 Its contract was with the Association, and the Association thought Superior had done a fine job.
 True, Superior prided itself on doing more than the contract called for, but that was what a good landscaper did.
 Thus, Superior’s crews normally trimmed basal roots … but if Colleen’s complaint was to be believed, it appears Superior’s workers may have overlooked the shoots that proved a snare to her feet.

 The courts finally concluded that Superior owed Colleen no duty.
 Its obligations were to the Association, and those obligations were those spelled out in the contract, not what additional services Superior might gratuitously provide.
 The landscaper won in the end, but only after four years of expensive litigation.

 So what does the professional arborist or landscaper learn from Superior’s legal travails?
 The first lesson is to read the contract form he or she is using.
 Does it adequately define the services being provided?
 If the arborist will be performing more services than those described in the contract, those probably should be described in the contract.

 At minimum, the contract should clearly provide that any services provided beyond those required by the contract are being provided as a courtesy only, and that the contract does not establish a duty between the arborist and anyone other than the client.